degatedev/degate_docs/all-how-to-buy-coins-guides/where-and-how-to-buy-worldcoin-wld-guide.md

 ## 1. Download a wallet supporting the Ethereum network

 There are several crypto wallets to choose from within the Ethereum network and Metamask is currently the most integrated.
 If you are using a desktop computer, you can download Google Chrome and the Metamask wallet Chrome extension.
-If you prefer using your mobile phone, you can download the wallet via Google Play or the iOS App Store if it’s available.
-Just make sure that you are downloading the official Chrome extension and mobile app by visiting [Metamask’s](https://metamask.io/) website.
+If you prefer using your mobile phone, you can download the wallet via Google Play or the iOS App Store if it's available.
+Just make sure that you are downloading the official Chrome extension and mobile app by visiting [Metamask's](https://metamask.io/) website.

 ## 2. Set up your wallet and transfer USDC or ETH to wallet

-Register and set up the crypto wallet via the wallet’s Google Chrome extension or via the mobile app you downloaded in Step 1.
-You may refer to the wallet’s support page for reference.
+Register and set up the crypto wallet via the wallet's Google Chrome extension or via the mobile app you downloaded in Step 1.
+You may refer to the wallet's support page for reference.
 Make sure to keep your seed phrase safe, and take note of your wallet address.&#x20;

 Now you can transfer crypto assets like USDC or ETH into this wallet address through any other exchanges or wallets.